demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/etherealemil-UsualScrap/README.md

 Costs 225 credits, Weighs 4

-The Shift Controller is a portable teleporter that saves your coordinates and can then teleport you back there as long as it has battery.
+The Shift Controller is a short-range portable teleporter that saves your coordinates and can then teleport you back to that location as long as it has battery.

 - The Shift Controller's saved coordinates are set when used the first time, the second use will teleport you back at the cost of some of its battery.
 - The Shift Controller consumes battery slowly after your coordinates have been set.